aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

   - Use the Content Designer TEST tab to see the hits ranked by score for your query results.
   - The default is 0.80 for now but you may well need to modify this based on your embedding model and your experiments.

+**EMBEDDINGS_WEIGHT_QUESTION_FIELD:** to tune weight for knn scores from question field matches.
+Modify the weight to scale question match scores up or down.

+**EMBEDDINGS_WEIGHT_ANSWER_FIELD:**  to tune weight for knn scores from answer field matches.
+Only applies when ES_SCORE_ANSWER_FIELD is true.
+Modify the weight to scale answer field match scores up or down.